 - Provide clients with quality client-centered, trauma-informed care.

-- Work with other agency staff to coordinate services and assist clients in meeting personal goals.
+- Work with other agency staff to coordinate services to assist clients in meeting personal goals.

 - Maintain shelter upkeep including room preparation and sanitation.

-- Arrange and/or provide emergency transportation for eligible callers to access shelter services.
+- Answer hotline calls, which sometimes includes providing emergency transportation for the callers to access shelter services.

 - High School Diploma required.